minimum advertised price violation

 4. Channel Conflict: Implementing a MAP pricing policy can create tension between manufacturers and retailers, especially if some retailers choose not to comply.

-Several factors influence the determination of MAP pricing.
+Several factors influence the determination of minimum advertised prices.
 These factors may vary depending on the industry, product type, and brand positioning.
 Here are some key factors to consider:

 1. Brand Positioning: Companies with premium brands may set a higher MAP price to maintain a perception of exclusivity and quality.